mentorpaired/core/README.md

 ### Windows 10 Users
  Please install and set up the following packages first, upgrade if you find the package is already installed:

-* Download and install [Python3](https://www.python.org/downloads/) and ensure to 'Add path' while installing.
+*Download [Python3](https://www.python.org/downloads/).
+It is advisable to install the python package as an administrator and ensure to 'Add path' while installing.
 Run the 'python3 -V' command to see the version you have installed.

-* Download and install [pip](https://pip.pypa.io/en/latest/installing/) and follow the installing with get-pip.py instructions.
+* Download [pip](https://pip.pypa.io/en/latest/installing/) and follow the instructions in the link as an installation guide.

 * [PostgreSQL](https://www.postgresql.org/download/windows/) (Ensure the server is running).

 * It is advisable to install Django in a virtual environment and the README uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) to create this environment.
 You could use any virtualenv package of your choice but for windows install this wrapper with: